aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon.rst

 in AiiDA documentation (https://aiida-core.readthedocs.io/en/latest/get_started/index.html#code-setup-and-configuration). using the phonopy plugin provided in this package.

-.. function:: PhononPhonopy(structure, machine, ph_settings, es_settings [, optimize=True, pressure=0.0])
+.. function:: PhononPhonopy(structure, ph_settings, es_settings [, optimize=True, pressure=0.0, use_nac=False])

    :param structure: AiiDA StructureData object that contains the crystal unit cell structure.
    :param ph_settings: AiiDA ParametersData data  object that contains the phonopy input parameters.
    :param es_settings: AiiDA ParameterData object that contains the calculator input parameters.
 These parameters depends on the code used (see workchains/launcher examples)
    :param optimize (optional): AiiDA BooleanData object.
 Determines if a crystal unit cell optimization is performed or not before the phonon calculation.
 By default this option is True.
    :param pressure (optional): AiiDA FloatData object.
 If optimize is True, this sets the external pressure (in kB) at which the unit cell optimization is preformed.
 By default this option takes value 0 kB.
    :param use_nac (optional): AiiDA BooleanData object.
 Determines if non-analytical corrections will be included in the phonon calculation.
-By default this option is True.
+By default this option is False.

 - ph_settings: This object contains a dictionary with all input parameters for phonopy.
 See plugins section for more information.
     Additional dictionary entries can be added to request a remote phonopy calculation.
 See example in examples/workchains/launh_phonon_gan ::